ishengtsai/IntroToGenomics/emcgs.rst

 Step 2: Upload the sequences to the server
 ===========================================

-Once the file is available, you will need to copy the sequence to the server, where the raw sequences and programs reside.
+Once the sequence file is available, you will need to copy the sequence to the server, where the raw sequences and programs reside.
 The server's address will be made available on the day of the class.

 .. code-block:: console